 got up and ate a bowl of Cheerios," which I'm sure you don't want to hear about.

 Several readers, though, were wondering what I've been up to lately.
 And so, always wanting

 to please my website's fans – both of them – I decided to post this page describing what my life is like here

 in beautiful Bellingham, Washington, in the extreme northwestern corner of the United States.

 Not only have I posted lots of photos about some recent DIY projects I've undertaken here at my dad's house in Bellingham, but you

-can also read on this page all kinds of interesting and useful things.
+can also read about all kinds of interesting trivial trivia.
 That includes topics like why you should never go jet

-skiing near a flock of ducks, how the actress Hilary Swank got her start here in a Bellingham trailer park, and why you should never
+skiing near a flock of ducks, how the actress Hilary Swank got her start here in a Bellingham trailer park, and why you should never, ever

 criticize porky parents in North Carolina.
 I bet you can't wait, huh?